genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 |unspliced mapping with BWA|

-BWA’s MEM algorithm will be used to map paired or single-ends reads from 70 bp up to 1Mbp (“mem” option in command line).
+BWA’s MEM algorithm will be used to map paired or single-ends reads from 70 bp up to 1Mbp ("mem" option in command line).
 For reads up to 70 bp the algorithm called BWA-backtrack will be applied.
-This algorithm is implemented with the “aln” command, which produces the suffix array (SA) coordinates of the input reads.
-Then the application converts these SA coordinates to chromosome coordinates using the “samse” command (if your reads are single-end) or “sampe” (for paired-end reads).
+This algorithm is implemented with the "aln" command, which produces the suffix array (SA) coordinates of the input reads.
+Then the application converts these SA coordinates to chromosome coordinates using the "samse" command (if your reads are single-end) or "sampe" (for paired-end reads).

 We used this app in the Whole Exome Sequencing Data Analysis tutorial that can be found